microsoft/TypeScript-Website/packages/handbook-v1/en/release notes/Overview.md

 layout: docs
 permalink: /docs/handbook/release-notes/overview.html
 ---
-{% raw %}This page is a shorter overview of features added per version.
+This page is a shorter overview of features added per version.

 ## TypeScript 3.6